The Pluralistic Spiritual Community Centre is dedicated to the memory and heritage of Bruno Hussar, the founder of Wahat al-Salam - Neve Shalom.

 "He sends tranquility (sakinah) into the hearts of the believers, that they may add faith to their faith."

 The Pluralistic Spiritual Community Centre constitutes a framework for encounter activities, study and reflection, based on values of equality, justice and reconciliation.
 Its activities draw inspiration from the resources and spiritual traditions of the Middle East and the world at large.

 Programs focus on open, inter-religious and inter-cultural dialogue, and the advancement of peace.
 The Centre is set apart on a pleasant corner of the hilltop and comprises the House of Silence (Bet Doumia / Bet as-Sakinah) for reflection and meditation, opened in the 1980s; and the Meeting, Prayer and Study House, opened in 2006.

-The Pluralistic Spiritual Centre conducts activities for the general public.
+The Pluralistic Spiritual Community Centre conducts activities for the general public.